Zequez/logseq-vault/pages/Storyworlds.md

 	- Human rights stories
 	- States and nations
 	- Money is the most successful story
 - Humans live in a dual reality.
-Over objective reality we cr -
+Over objective reality we created a layer of fictional reality.
+-
 -